ScienceHackDayIndia/2023/pages/coc.md

 <p>Event staff will be happy to help participants contact college/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of SHD.
 We value your attendance.</p>

-  *This Code of Conduct was forked from the coc policy of the  Science Hack Day Dublin*
+  *This Code of Conduct is derived from the coc policy of the  Science Hack Day Dublin*
 <p> <hr> </p>

 <h2>Stay safe</h2>